krisrs1128/talks/2024/20240723/script.md

 ----
 **Example 2: Microbiome**\*\* 1.
 This is the same kind of plot as the GTEX plot, except the columns are timepoints and the groups are phases of sampling.
 2. They introduced antibiotics here, removed it here, and give them it again here.
-3. You can see that there is a dramatic shift after the first timecourse, something new emerges in the interim.
+3. You can see that there is a dramatic shift after the first time course, something new emerges in the interim.
 You can also see a group that was pretty strongly affected after the first course and which was less sensitive the second time around.
 ----
 **Example 2: Microbiome**
 1. You can go back and see which microbes are contributing the most to these topics.
 Here are those that are very close to the "corners."